jkour/zotero-publication-rankings/README.md

 ## Installation

-1. Download the latest `sjr-core-rankings-*.xpi` from the [releases page](https://github.com/ben-AI-cybersec/sjr-core-rankings-zotero-plugin/releases/latest)
+1. Download the latest `publication-rankings-*.xpi` from the [releases page](https://github.com/ben-AI-cybersec/zotero-publication-rankings/releases/latest)
 2. In Zotero 7: Tools → Add-ons → ⚙️ → "Install Add-on From File..."
 3. Select the `.xpi` file and restart Zotero
 4. Right-click column headers and enable the "Ranking" column